 2. Anxiety Disorders are the other group of disorders often associated with Graves’ Disease.
-Panic Attack is often mistaken with the palpitations, accelerated heart rate, shortness of breath etc. Panic Attack is not codable disorder, but in order to be classified as a Panic Attack there should be an intense fear or discomfort.
+Panic Attack is often mistaken with the palpitations, accelerated heart rate, shortness of breath etc. Panic Attack is not a codable disorder, but in order to be classified as a Panic Attack, there should be an intense fear or discomfort.

 3. Histrionic Personality Disorder.
-This personality disorder could be described as a pervasive pattern of excessive emotionally and attention seeking, indicated by the following: is uncomfortable in situations in which he or she is not the center of attention, inappropriate sexually seductive or provocative behavior, rapidly shifting expression of emotions, uses physical appearance to draw attention to self.
+This personality disorder could be described as a pervasive pattern of excessive emotionally and attention seeking, indicated by the following: is uncomfortable in situations in which he or she is not the center of attention, inappropriate sexually seductive or provocative behavior, rapidly shifting expression of emotions, or uses physical appearance to draw attention to self.

-More serious mental disturbances which used to accompany “thyroid crisis”, such as acute psychotic episodes, delirium and fever are rarely seen these days as a result of the improved detection of the illness and availability of effective treatment.
+More serious mental disturbances which used to accompany “thyroid crisis”, such as acute psychotic episodes, delirium, and fever are rarely seen these days as a result of the improved detection of the illness and availability of effective treatment.